HJBowers/UCB/01-week/README.md

 * To work with Google Developer tools for site inspection
 * To utilize Github Pages for website deployment

+#### Day Four: Class Objectives

+* To work with CSS properties used for adjusting a website's typography
+* To utilize custom fonts provided from Google Fonts
+* To work with CSS pseudo classes to style elements based on special states
+* To utilize the Bootstrap CSS framework for website development

 ### Week One | Activities

 #### Day One: Activities